Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 - Provided exceptional customer service by warmly greeting and attentively listening to individual needs, while offering courteous assistance with merchandise selection and purchase completion, resulting in loyal, profitable customer relationships.
 - Accepted and processed cash, card and mobile payments using POS systems and check products are in date and ensure inventory count is accurate.
 - Prepare deliveries with precision and attention to detail while also being mindful of time constraints.
-- Maintain organisation standards to improve productivity for myself and colleagues whilst putting out stock.
+- Maintain store organisation standards to improve productivity for myself and colleagues whilst putting out stock.

 ## Skills